-The national average for persons living in poverty in 1989 was 13.1% (table 21.).
-The poverty rate for Washington was more than two percentage points lower, 10.9%.
+The national average for the proportion of all persons living in poverty in in 1989 was 13.1% 1999 was 12.4% (see table 26).
+The poverty rate for Washington was more than nearly two percentage points lower, 10.9% 10.6%.
+All four counties experience poverty rates above the statewide rate; with local rates ranging from 11.3% to 16.1% in Jefferson and Grays Harbor, respectively.
+With the exception of Grays Harbor, the local incidence of poverty was comparable to or slight lower than the national rates.
 For 1989 and 1999, the poverty rates in the four counties were all higher than the state rates.
 For three of the counties poverty rates were comparable to the national rates or lower.
 Only Grays Harbor had poverty rates that were notably higher (more than three percentage points) than the national rates.
 Combined, the four counties had a poverty rate of 13.3% in 1999; this figure represented more than 27,000 people living in poverty.